 Caliber, the nation’s No. 1 collision repairer with more than 1,000 facilities, on Monday afternoon told us about a sanitation process that includes requesting customers remove personal items from vehicles.

-“Thank you for thinking of Caliber,” communications coordinator Desmond Smith wrote in an email.
+“Thank you for thinking of Caliber,” the company wrote in an email.
 “We understand that, with the outbreak of COVID-19, many may be wondering what steps or preventative measures companies like ours are taking to ensure the health and safety of not only our customers, but our teammates as well.

 “At Caliber, the health and safety of customers and teammates alike are our highest priority.
 As such, Caliber will continue to follow the guidance of the CDC, as well as local and national public health officials as we adjust our business practices to address the outbreak of COVID-19.”